Microbiology for Middle Schoolers

 Feedback/Assessment: Feedback will be provided on assignments.

 Materials/Supplies: Students will need a notebook for notes and assignments.
-Occasionally they may need to purchase certain easily-obtainable materials.
+They will also need to purchase certain microbiology supplies, such as agar plates and glass slides.
+Occasionally they will need to purchase a few easily-obtainable materials.
+A microscope is a true bonus for this course but is not required.
 Students will also need to purchase a printable microbiology workbook packet from www.teacherspayteachers.com/Store/Dr-Daves-Science.